dmytrovoytko/llm-interview-assistant/README.md

 **Structure**: id, question, text (=answer), position, section.

-Sections used in search and help to focus on specific topics of the interview.
+Sections are used in search and help to focus on specific topics of the interview.

 ## :toolbox: Tech stack